hammad-ahmed-01/Basic-Concepts-of-Python/README.md

 ## Matrices

-In this program, two matrices of same order are created by input from the user and these matrices are added togather to form another matrix.
+In this program, two matrices of same order are created by input from the user and these matrices are added together to form another matrix.

 In the first step, a function matrix1() is defined with m,n as perimeteres. then by using the append function in a for loop, the input values are added in the list on that specific position.